Subas Herrero: Early life

 Subas Herrero was born on April 3, 1943 as Ricardo Wright Herrero in the City of Greater Manila (now Manila).
+Herrero attended the Ateneo de Manila University from grade school to college, with his best friend Noel Trinidad as his batchmate throughout his time in Ateneo.

 Career

+Among Herrero's earliest work in theatre was as a member of Father James B. Reuter's stage crew from Ateneo de Manila, touring the Philippines in 1959 alongside actresses Zenaida Amador, Baby Barredo and Lupita Aquino.

 Herrero is best known for Champoy (1980–85), a Philippine gag show where he formed a Laurel and Hardy-like tandem with fellow Ateneo de Manila University alumnus and Filipino actor Noel Trinidad.
 Aside from television, Herrero also appeared in several films, which include Bakekang (1978), Karapatan ko ang pumatay...
 Kapitan Guti (1990), and Gao ya xian (1995).
 He played villain for several action stars like Fernando Poe, Jr., Ramon Revilla, Joseph Estrada and Rudy Fernandez in films and also co-starred in comedy films with Dolphy, Chiquito, Redford White and the trio of Tito, Vic and Joey.

 In 1986, Herrero and Trinidad went live on Philippine television to call for the Filipino public to join the crowds at EDSA calling for the ouster of then-Philippine President Ferdinand Marcos.
 After the revolution, Herrero recorded Handog ng Pilipino sa Mundo (The Gift of the Filipinos to the World) along with 14 other Filipino artists to celebrate the peaceful revolt.

 Herrero remained very active in showbusiness until he suffered from a stroke in 2000.
 Despite his subsequent state of health, he remained sporadically active and even took part in the EDSA Revolution of 2001, this time to call for the ouster of then-Philippine President Joseph Estrada and make a guest appearance in Bubble Gangs tribute to Champoy in 2003.
 Incidentally, Herrero previously appeared with Estrada in the films Erap Is My Guy (1973) and Diligin mo ng hamog ang uhaw na lupa (1975).